steinwurf/kodo-slide-go/README.rst

 License
 -------
-You will need a valid license to build `kodo-rlnc-c`_.
+You will need a valid license to build `kodo-slide-c`_.

 To obtain a valid Kodo license **you must fill out the license request** form_.